 While there are an estimated 500,000 competing footballers in the world, there are still only a surprisingly small number of players who have been publicly open about their sexuality.

-Let’s look at the eight guys who have paved the way, starting with the newest addition:
+Let’s look at some of the guys who have paved the way:

-‘It’s been a long and difficult process,’ the German player says.
+‘It’s been a long and difficult process,’ the German player said.
 ‘Only in the last few years have I realised that I preferred living together with a man.’